 IMPORT CONDITION 5.
-PEST FREE AREA FOR PERSIMMON FRUIT MOTH
+PEST FREE AREA OR PEST FREE PLACES OF PRODUCTION FOR PERSIMMON FRUIT MOTH

-If the option of establishing a pest free area for persimmon fruit moth is adopted by Japan and/or Korea, technical information including monitoring and surveillance data, and regulatory procedures to justify maintenance of pest free status for fresh persimmon production areas must be provided to Biosecurity Australia/AQIS for consideration.
+If the option of establishing a pest free area/pest free places of production for persimmon fruit moth is adopted by Japan and/or Korea, information on specific surveys and field inspection conducted during growing season and before harvest, to justify maintenance of pest free status for fresh persimmon production areas/places must be provided to Biosecurity Australia/AQIS prior to the commencement of exports for consideration.

 IMPORT CONDITION 6.
-PRE-SHIPMENT METHYL BROMIDE FUMIGATION FOR PERSIMMON FRUIT MOTH
+ORCHARD CONTROL, VISUAL INSPECTION AND REMEDIAL ACTION FOR PERSIMMON FRUIT MOTH